 In the last few months, the deaths of independent and military contractors in Iraq have been much in the news.
 According to the Brookings Institution, there are more than 15,000 security contractors in Iraq, making independent contractors the second largest force after the U.S. military.

 Recently, the Department of Labor has issued statistics about workers compensation claims for U.S. contractors, including those in Iraq.
 Of the 771 workers comp claims filed by U.S. contractors so far this year, 345 occurred in Iraq.
-Of the 66 deaths, 57 occured in Iraq.
+Of the 66 deaths, 57 occurred in Iraq.

 Workers compensation for contractors is mandatory under the U.S. Defense Based Act (DBA) of 1941.
 Coverage applies to both U. S. workers and any foreign subcontractors who are not covered under their own country’s workers comp laws.
 Since Iraqi contractors are not covered by workers comp, any contractors must be covered under the DBA.